top of page

 Program Description

-The Diagnostic Medical Sonography (DMS) program is programmatically accredited by CAAHEP for the Abdominal – Extended and Obstetrics and Gynecology concentrations.
 The program is designed to prepare the graduate to become skilled entry-level ultrasound technicians with basic principles in Abdomen, OB/GYN and Vascular Sonography.
 This training program includes theory, laboratory and clinical externship courses.
 Upon graduation, students are eligible to sit for the Abdomen (AB) and/or Obstetrics and Gynecology (OBGYN) specialty examinations through the ARDMS.
 Prospective students are encouraged to contact ARDMS directly to regarding certification requirements.

 Program Goals & Student Learning Outcomes